adamavenir/villager.io-old/README.md

 - Custom avatars, upload images
 - Projects
 - CSRF
-- <3s for favorite locations
+- ★ for favorites
-- Add list of interests
+- Lists
 - Ability to be a member of a group, project
+- Ability to be an admin of a group or project
+- Suggest changes
+- Email notifications
+- Ability to follow people

+## Considering:
 - Events, calendar, RSVPs
 - Relationships